-The second most common reason for parole delay (22.9%, N=25) was due to the individual's own actions, including institutional behavior and/or disciplinary offense reports (DORs).
+The second most common reason for parole delay (23.5%, N=57) was due to the individual's own actions, including institutional behavior and/or disciplinary offense reports (DORs).
 Examples include receiving several DORs (including Class A, or most serious), and lack of good behavior.
-Individuals delayed parole release as a result of their own actions spent an average of 1.86 years (median 1.74 years) past their parole eligibility date.
-They spent an average of 3.77 years (median 3.68 years) incarcerated when credit for time served is included.
+Individuals who had a delayed parole release as a result of their own actions spent an average of 2.12 years (median 1.61 years) past their parole eligibility date.
+They spent an average of 4.31 years (median 3.61 years) incarcerated when credit for time served is included.